How to Become a Pathologist

 Often considered the invisible forces working behind the scenes to find the perfect treatment for patients, pathologists are vital parts of all healthcare systems.
 These professionals analyze tissue, blood, organ, and fluid samples to diagnose and study disease.

-If this career sounds like the perfect fit for you, this guide will cover the steps required to become a pathologist.
+If this career sounds perfect for you, this guide will cover the steps required to become a pathologist.
 We’ll go over what the job entails, the different types of pathology you can pursue, and more!

 image of dots background